 Step 2: Scroll Down To The End Of Your Matches

-The company switched the design to what’s called “continuous scrolling”.
+The match list web page uses a design called “continuous scrolling”.
 As you scroll downward, the web page keeps loading more matches until there are none left.

 My video shows you a very simple trick to avoid a pain in your finger from pressing the “page down” key.
 It’s no big secret: I simply balance a carefully positioned object on the keyboard and go have a coffee.